Jarred6068/MRGN/README.md

 ## Installation

-current version `v1.3.7.3`

-You can install MRGNtrio from with
+You can install MRGNtrio from github release with

 ``` r
 # install.packages("devtools")